-Ortho® WeedClear™ Lawn Weed Killer Ready-to-Use Refill (North)
+Ortho® WeedClear™ Lawn Weed Killer Ready-to-Use with Comfort Wand (North)

-- OVER 200 TYPES OF WEEDS: Kills weeds to the roots and won't harm the lawn when used as directed; kills over 200 types of weeds (see label for weed list)
+- Kills weeds to the roots but won't harm the lawn (when used as directed)

-- FOR MULTIPLE LAWN VARIETIES: For use on grasses including Bermudagrass, Buffalograss, Tall Fescue, Fine Fescues, Kentucky Bluegrass, Ryegrass, and Zoysiagrass
+- For use on grasses, including Bermudagrass, Buffalograss, Fescues, Kentucky Bluegrass, Ryegrass, and Zoysiagrass

 Specs and Details